ninest/NSR/src/content/articles/basic-military-training.md

 - Go for a shower either first, or last so you won't have to wait in line: If the line's already long, it *might* just be better to wait until your entire section is done.
 Until then, brush your teeth, defecate, fold your smart 4, and kiwi your boots.
 - Take short showers and don't wear clothes in the cubicle: No more than 5 minutes unless you want your section mates to hate you.
 - Don't shit in the shower
-- Always keep at least one uniform in smart 4
+- Always keep at least one uniform in smart 4, this way you won't be too late if they call you down in smart 4
 - Enter the first 2 numbers on your lock before leaving your bunk: This way, you can open your lock the fastest and be the first one to take a shower.
+  - But never **keep your locker unlocked**.
+You never know when you're PS (platoon seargeant) will check.
 - Bring extra food to share: Make friends faster!

+When you have time, remember to **black tape** everything including:
+- equipment straps (especially your assault bag and LBS)
+- rifle sling in case it breaks

+Always keep extra black tape handy, and share with your buddies.
+They'll love you for this.

 ### Area cleaning
 - Use wet wipes